Why choose this course

 This programme is accredited by the Institute of Export and International Trade.

 Careers and graduate prospects

-For most qualifications, you will only need to take two assessments instead of the usual three.
-Therefore, you will add an individual award to supplement your degree.
-There is a fee to join CIM.
+For most qualifications, you'll only need to take two assessments instead of the usual three.
+Therefore, you'll add an individual award to supplement your degree.
+There’s a fee to join CIM.

 Over the years, our marketing courses have successfully trained graduates who have gone on to fruitful careers in a variety of international organisations, particularly in areas such as: